-Up to the sub alpine to visit a couple of pristine alpine lakes.
+Up to the alpine to visit a couple of pristine alpine lakes.

 Fish Creek Parking Lot (Lake Louise) to Baker Lake Campground – Baker Lake Campground to Fish Creek Parking Lot (Lake Louise), July 26 – July 27 2020.

 Hiking in the Canadian Rockies is a spectacular adventure.
-But there can be long stretches of hiking in heavily forested valley bottoms.
-The trip to Baker Lake bucks the trend scoring high marks for amazing alpine views in just a 14km hike.
+But there can be long stretches of hiking in heavily forested valley bottoms with little in the way of alpine vistas.
+The trip to Baker Lake bucks this trend scoring high marks for amazing alpine views in just a 14km hike.

 Laura and I had did not do a backpacking trip in 2019 so I really wanted to pick a hike that had views along the way and was not all about the destination.
-Luckily I had visitsited Baker lake on the four day trip I completed through the Sawback Range in 2019.
-Immediately upon arriving at the Baker Lake Campground I knew I wanted to bring Laura to Baker Lake.
+Luckily I had visited Baker Lake on the four day trip I completed through the Sawback Range in 2019 and immediately upon arriving at the Baker Lake Campground I knew I wanted to bring Laura to this campground.

 With both the dogs getting older I decided that the dogs would not join us on this trip.
-This would be the first time Laura had gone backpacking without Links.
+This would be the first time Laura had gone backpacking in the Rockies without Links.
 The Wednesday before we were planning on leaving Links suffered a major medical emergency.
-Quick treatment at the vet appeared to have Links on the road to recovery but we decided that it would not be prudent to hiking and leave Links only a few days later.
+Quick treatment at the vet appeared to have Links on the road to recovery but we decided that it would not be prudent to go hiking and leave Links only a few days after almost losing him.

-Our trip was planned for a Sunday/Monday and I was able to re-book the exact trip two weeks later.
+Our trip had been planned for a Sunday/Monday and I was able to re-book the exact trip but two weeks later.

 Our plan was to get an early start (for us) so leave Canmore at 8:00 am and hit the trail just after 9:00am.
-Since it was a short trip we made sure we had lots of extras.
-Dinner was to be dried tortellini I had prepared at home, and desert was chocolate biscuits and wine lakeside.
+Since it was a short hi ke on good trail we made sure we had lots of extras.
+Dinner was to be dried tortellini I had prepared at home, and desert was chocolate biscuits and wine at lakeside.